jodavaho/highfleet-ship-opt/README.md

 As always, please feel free to file issues here with questions, suggestions, or bugs.

+**I especially need help verifying the stats of the output modules, once combined**.
+The math behind the game is notoriously opaque, and all the stats used were compiled from [reddit.com/r/highfleet](https://reddit.com/r/highfleet), esp `/u/d0d0b1rd` and `/u/twiliguard`.

 # Installation

 1. Install SCIP: [https://www.scipopt.org/download.php](https://www.scipopt.org/download.php)